February 27, 2015

 The purpose of this opening article is to outline the general state of child homelessness in the United States, and then follow with an understanding of the impetus for the tremendous success of the CHI curriculum at Lesley University here in Boston.
 We’ll end with our plans for a brief series of educational blog posts and podcasts.
 It’s our profound hope that these discussions will jump-start multiple levels of intervention.
 In other words, this is a solvable problem—but not without a good deal of elbow grease.

 The statistics with regard to homeless children are staggering.
-According to The National Center on Family Homelessness, approximately 2.5 million children are homeless each year in the United States.
+According to The National Alliance to End Homelessness, adults and children in families make up about 33 percent of the homeless population. in the United States.
 That’s a mind-boggling number.
 From 2012 to 2013, the number of children experiencing homelessness annually increased by 8%.
 Major causes include: 1.) an increasing level of poverty, 2.) a lack of affordable housing, 3.) the continued impact of the recent recession, 4.) the challenges of single parenting, and 5.) the consequences of traumatic experiences, including domestic violence.

 Importantly, homeless families have a potentially different set of challenges than do homeless individuals.
 Homeless children are at greater risk for difficulties in educational, social and emotional development.
 Their parents are at higher risk for unemployment.
 Adequate parenting itself becomes increasingly difficult in these trying circumstances.
 Health problems in general are greater for children below the poverty level, including psychiatric syndromes and chronic conditions such as asthma.
 The psychological effect of trauma, including post-traumatic stress disorder (PTSD), is the rule and not the exception for homeless youth.
 In fact, trauma itself poses a special challenge in helping homeless children.
 Whereas we have well-established systems for aiding homeless individuals who suffer from psychotic syndromes or substance abuse, these mechanisms are substantially less useful for traumatized homeless young people.
 Thus, our public health infrastructure is far from adequate for the millions of homeless children who require its aid.